Skip to main content

 Welcome!

-The premise of Head Start is simple: every child, regardless of circumstances at birth, has the ability to reach their full potential.
+The premise of Head Start is simple: every child, regardless of circumstances at birth, can reach their full potential.

-• Education: Providing a variety of learning experiences to help children grow intellectually, socially, and emotionally.
+• Early Learning and Development: Providing a variety of learning experiences to help children grow academically, socially, and emotionally.

-• Health: Providing health services such as immunizations, dental, medical, and mental health, and nutritional services, and early identification of health problems.
+• Health: Supporting health services such as immunizations, dental, medical, and mental health, nutritional services, and early identification of vision, hearing, and developmental delays.

-• Parent Involvement: Involving parents in the planning and implementation of activities.
-Parents serve on policy councils and committees that make administrative decisions; participate in classes and workshops on child development; and volunteer in the program.
+• Parent Engagement: Involving parents in the planning and implementation of services.
+Parents can participate in a parent policy council and committees that make administrative decisions, participate in classes and workshops on child development, and volunteer in the program.

-• Center Based preschool services are available children ages 3 – 5 in a classroom setting.
+• Center-Based preschool services provide a classroom setting for children ages 3 – 5.
 Children receive nutritious meals during class times.
 Days and times vary per site.

-• Home-Based services are available for pregnant women, infants, toddlers and preschoolers.
-A Home Visitor comes to the home once a week and works with the parent as the child's primary teacher.
-Children and families who receive Home-Based services also have the opportunity to meet twice monthly with other enrolled families for a group learning experience that's facilitated by Head Start and Early Head Start staff.
+• Home-Based services are available for pregnant women, infants, toddlers, and preschoolers.
+A Home Educator comes to the home once a week and works with the parent, as the child's primary teacher.
+Children and families who receive home-based services also can meet twice a month with other enrolled families for a group learning experience that is facilitated by Head Start and Early Head Start staff.

 Contact us to determine which program option and location will best meet your family's needs.